Mayor’s Daughter Charged With DUI After Crashing Into South Jersey Pizza Shop, Police Say

 Somehow, Kimberly Killion lost control of her car and ended up inside the pizza shop.
 Eyewitness News tried to speak with Killion, but no one answered at her home.

-According to police, the 34 year old is Jack Killion’s daughter, the mayor of Pennsauken.
+According to police, the 34-year-old is Jack Killion’s daughter, the mayor of Pennsauken.
 Killion faces several charges, including a DUI.

 “My attempt was to stop by here last week, but that’s when I found out about the accident,” Cinnaminson resident John Walls said.